-- Seek Government funding and support for significant investment into TAFE and training opportunities in Rosebud and Western Port. - Advocate to Government for significant investments in local trade and job-ready training courses which provide better pathways for students and local industry. - Partner with and encourage leading organisations in our region to collaborate and provide transitional opportunities and apprenticeships for young people. - Advocate for fairer funding of schools based on need, and work with government and civic leaders to improve schooling engagement. - Advocate for a major redevelopment of Rosebud Hospital. - A major redevelopment should deliver an expanded emergency department, new operating theatres, a teaching and training precinct, inpatient wards, and contemporary medical services. - Partner with Government and stakeholders to encourage private investment into the existing Frankston Health and Education Precincts, making them the region's key health and allied health service destinations. - Partner with Government and advocate for significant infrastructure investments which improve healthy lifestyles, including active transport links and trails.
+- Seek Government funding and support for significant investment into TAFE and training opportunities in Rosebud and Western Port. - Advocate to Government for significant investments in local trade and job-ready training courses which provide better pathways for students and local industry. - Partner with and encourage leading organisations in our region to collaborate and provide transitional opportunities and apprenticeships for young people. - Advocate for fairer funding of schools based on need, and work with government and civic leaders to improve schooling engagement. - Advocate for a major redevelopment of Rosebud Hospital. - A major redevelopment should deliver an expanded emergency department, new operating theatres, a teaching and training precinct, inpatient wards, and contemporary medical services. - Partner with Government and stakeholders to encourage public and private investment into the existing Frankston Health and Education Precincts, making them the region's key health and allied health service destinations.